 You will be asked to connect with your references to ensure a timely response.
 You will also be asked to complete security clearances, including criminal and driving record checks.
 If you are not able to pay for the live scan, C.A.S.A. provides scholarships.

 •An FBI/DOJ/CACI and National Sex Offender Registry background check form (provided during training).

 •A copy of a valid driver’s license and car insurance.

 Step 6: Swear-In

-Once you have completed training and cleared all background checks, you will be invited to participate in a swearing-in ceremony held in our County's Dependency Court.
+Once you have completed training and cleared all background checks, you will be invited to participate in a virtual swearing-in ceremony.
 There, you will meet the Presiding Juvenile Court Judge and take your oath as a Court Appointed Special Advocate.
-After you have taken your oath you will have the opportunity to complete your court observations.
+After you have taken your oath you will have the opportunity to complete your court observations virtually.

 Step 7: Meet Your Advocate Supervisor

 You will be matched with a C.A.S.A. staff member, your Advocate Supervisor who will provide you with professional support along your journey.
 They will provide you with guidance, resources, information, and support to help you be the best advocate for your youth.

 Advocate: CASA will match all volunteers with a youth from our waitlist based on the information gathered from the youth and the volunteer to make the best match possible.
 Volunteers will commit to: